Johanna

 Executive Director

 David Pettyjohn became the Executive Director of the Idaho Humanities Council in January 2018.
 Prior to that, he served as Executive Director of Preservation Oklahoma, a nonprofit membership organization dedicated to promoting, supporting, and coordinating historic preservation activities in the state.
 Prior to joining Preservation Oklahoma, he served 11 years (2001-2012) as Program Officer and later as Assistant Director for the Oklahoma Humanities Council.
 He holds B.A. and M.A. degrees in History from the University of Tulsa.
-He currently serves on the board of the Federation of State Humanities Councils.
+He served on the board of the Federation of State Humanities Councils from 2019-2023.
 He resides in Boise with his husband, Geoffrey Parks, and two miniature schnauzers, Haskell and Fiyero.

 Recommended Book Title: Heartbeat of Wounded Knee: Native America from 1890 to the Present, Author David Treuer